qalle2/kuntavisa/README.md

 # kuntavisa
-suomenkielinen monivalintavisa Suomen kunnista (multiple-choice quiz of Finnish cities in Finnish)
+A multiple-choice quiz of Finnish cities.
+Texts in Finnish.
+Developed with Python 3 under 64-bit Windows.